ErikEJ/erikej.github.io/_drafts/2024-04-02-dacfx-codeanalysis.md

 You can run the Microsoft rules during build on your own PC and any Windows build agent.
 You **cannot** bring other rules when using a Microsoft hosted build agent, as the rules .dll must be placed in a read only folder on the agent.

-## Custom rules with Azure Data Studio
+# Custom rules with Azure Data Studio/VS Code

-You can also add .NET 6 / .NET Standard based rule .dll files to your Database Project in Azure Data Studio.
+You can also add .NET 6 / .NET Standard based rule .dll files to your Database Project in Azure Data Studio and VS Code.

-> While this is possible, it ca easily break due to the version sepcific folder structure.
+> While this is possible, it can easily break due to the version sepecific folder structure.

 Azure Data Studio supports two flavors of Database Projects - the classic SDK project and a "SDK-style" project type (in preview).